A New Way to Lose Weight!

 - You have no history of stomach or esophageal surgery.

-Which Patients cannot qualify for the Gastric Balloon?
+Patients cannot qualify for the Gastric Balloon?

-Gastric balloons is not to be used on female patients who are pregnant.
+Gastric balloons are not to be used on female patients who are pregnant.
 If pregnancy occurs after the balloon has been inserted, the physician has to remove it immediately since it may affect both the mother and the fetus as well.
 Also, patients having esophageal and gastric disorders such as gastric ulcer, severe gastroesophageal reflux disease or those who have had gastric and esophageal banding before, haemophilic patients or those taking anti-thrombotic medications, patients with other serious illnesses such as severe congenital illnesses or ischemic heart diseases(IHD) and others, cannot get a balloon insertion.

 As much as one-third of patients experience pain and nausea right after the insertion of the balloon.
 But these symptoms generally last for only a few days after the balloon is placed in your stomach.
 And they can be treated with oral meds.